2023-24 Earth Grant Students

 A man wearing a t-shirt and blue jacket standing in a lush valley surrounded by mountains

-Jakob Heitkamp (he/him) is a senior majoring in Environmental Science with a minor in Sustainable Built Environments.
+Jakob Heitkamp (he/him) participated as a senior majoring in Environmental Science with a minor in Sustainable Built Environments.
 He describes his father's influence as a landscaper and his experiences outdoors growing up in the Flagstaff, AZ, area as motivating his passion for restoring and re-wilding land and ecosystems.
 Prior to Earth Grant, Jakob has assisted with environmental research projects in Entomology and at Biosphere 2.
-However, through Earth Grant, Jakob will be supporting habitat restoration on the ground by working with Tucson Audubon on projects related to invasive plant monitoring and control.
+However, through Earth Grant, Jakob supported habitat restoration on the ground by working with Tucson Audubon on projects related to invasive plant monitoring and control, as summarized in his presentation (linked below).
 Jakob hopes to pursue a career in restoration for diverse ecosystems, from forests to coral reefs.

 Image